CloudKnightsADM/Covignite_IBM_CTS_CallForCode2020/README.md

 ## 3) Cloud Foundry
 IBM Cloud Foundry service is used to host the web application written in .NET Core.
-It provides a scalable and resilient infrastructure and the sourec code can be easilt deployed using the IBM Cloud CLI or CI?CD pipelines
+It provides a scalable and resilient infrastructure and the sourec code can be easily deployed using the IBM Cloud CLI or CI/CD pipelines

 ![Image of cloudfoundry Used](https://raw.githubusercontent.com/CloudKnightsADM/Covignite_IBM_CTS_CallForCode2020/master/IBM%20Resources/IBM%20Resource%20Snapshots/Cloud%20Foundry.jpg)